ensmart-ai/ensmart-fbd-trainer/README.md

 # Ensmart FBD Trainer

-**Ensmart FBD Trainer** is a professional **Function Block Diagram (FBD) training and simulation software** developed by **Ensmart Controls** for learning, designing, and simulating **PLC programming** based on the **IEC 61131-3** standard.
+**Ensmart FBD Trainer** is a professional **Function Block Diagram (FBD) training and simulation platform** developed by **Ensmart Controls**.
+It helps students, automation engineers, system integrators, and training institutes learn, design, and simulate **PLC programming** based on the **IEC 61131-3** standard.

-The platform is designed for students, automation engineers, system integrators, training institutes, and industrial professionals who want to learn and practice **Function Block Diagram (FBD)** programming in a simple and interactive environment.
+The platform provides an intuitive drag-and-drop environment for creating Function Block Diagram (FBD) logic, making industrial automation concepts easier to understand and apply in real-world scenarios.

 ---

+# Table of Contents

+- About Ensmart FBD Trainer
+- About Ensmart Controls
+- Overview
+- Key Features
+- Benefits
+- Applications
+- Supported Concepts
+- Who Can Use It
+- Technologies
+- Typical Use Cases
+- Why Choose Ensmart FBD Trainer
+- Getting Started
+- Repository Structure
+- Documentation
+- Roadmap
+- Contributing
+- Support
+- Useful Links
+- License

+---

+# About Ensmart FBD Trainer

+Function Block Diagram (FBD) is one of the five programming languages defined by the **IEC 61131-3** standard for Programmable Logic Controllers (PLCs).
+It enables engineers to build automation logic using interconnected function blocks rather than traditional text-based programming.

+Ensmart FBD Trainer provides a practical learning environment where users can create, visualize, and understand industrial automation logic.
+Whether you are learning PLC programming for the first time or teaching automation concepts, the platform offers an efficient and user-friendly experience.

+---

 # About Ensmart Controls

-Ensmart Controls develops innovative software and hardware solutions for:
+Ensmart Controls develops intelligent solutions for industrial automation and smart infrastructure.

+Our expertise includes:

 - Building Management Systems (BMS)
 - Industrial Automation
 - PLC Programming
+- HVAC Automation
 - Smart Buildings
-- Industrial IoT (IIoT)
+- Industrial Internet of Things (IIoT)
 - Energy Management Systems
-- Edge AI
-- Digital Twin Solutions
 - BACnet Solutions
 - Modbus Solutions
 - SCADA Integration
-- HVAC Automation
+- Edge AI
+- Digital Twin Technologies

 Website:
 https://www.ensmart.ai